SciSpectator/BioGenVariate/README.md

     Classified_Treatment: Any substance or procedure applied (e.g., LPS stimulation, Vehicle, None).

     Classified_Treatment_Time: The duration or time point of treatment (e.g., 24h, 6 hours, one month).

 You can monitor the progress in the log window, which provides real-time updates on how many samples have been analyzed, the current processing speed (Speed), and an estimated time of completion (ETA).
-Thanks to the parallel workers, you will notice a significantly higher processing speed compared to older versions.